Unifying Distributionally Robust Optimization via Optimal Transport Theory: Abstract

 \section{Abstract}

-In the past few years, there has been considerable interest in two prominent approaches for Distributionally Robust Optimization (DRO): Divergence-based and Wasserstein-based methods.
-The divergence approach models misspecification in terms of likelihood ratios, while the latter models it through a measure of distance or cost in actual outcomes.
-Building upon these advances, this paper introduces a novel approach that unifies these methods into a single framework based on optimal transport (OT) with conditional moment constraints.
-Our proposed approach, for example, makes it possible for optimal adversarial distributions to simultaneously perturb likelihood and outcomes, while producing an optimal (in an optimal transport sense) coupling between the baseline model and the adversarial model.
-Additionally, the paper investigates several duality results and presents tractable reformulations that enhance the practical applicability of this unified framework.
+In recent years, two prominent paradigms have shaped distributionally robust optimization (DRO), modeling distributional ambiguity through $\phi$-divergences and Wasserstein distances, respectively.
+While the former focuses on ambiguity in likelihood ratios, the latter emphasizes ambiguity in outcomes and uses a transportation cost function to capture geometric structure in the outcome space.
+This paper proposes a unified framework that bridges these approaches by leveraging optimal transport (OT) with conditional moment constraints.
+Our formulation enables adversarial distributions to jointly perturb likelihood ratios and outcomes, yielding a generalized OT coupling between the nominal and perturbed distributions.
+We further establish key duality results and develop tractable reformulations that highlight the practical power of our unified approach.